Why Prepare for IVF

 The Fertile Mind Assisted Conception Program

-The Fertility Mind program uses mind/body hypnosis techniques to help lead the body and mind to a relaxed and prepared state for your IVF.
+The Fertile Mind program uses mind/body hypnosis techniques to help lead the body and mind to a relaxed and prepared state for your IVF.
 This program consists of 4 hypnosis tracks that help your mind and body through each step of the IVF process – from preparation, egg harvesting, embryo transfer and the two week wait.
 It also helps you to let go of any limiting beliefs, leaving you feeling more relaxed and in control of life.

 Meditation is a wonderful way to help calm the mind and balance the body.
 There are many types of meditation one can practice, all of them being beneficial.
 Meditation can be used alone or in conjunction with any of the mentioned therapies.
-Mediation helps to clear the mind of excess thoughts and chatter.
+Meditation helps to clear the mind of excess thoughts and chatter.
 Once you have a clear mind you feel peace and surrender to life’s current circumstances helping to make your IVF journey enjoyable and peaceful.

 The theory behind EFT (Emotional Freedom Technique) is that all negative emotions are caused by a disruption in the body’s energy system.
 Therefore by balancing the energy via the same system as used in acupuncture (the meridians), negative emotions are resolved which in turn can mean a change is brought about in the physiological condition of a person.
 The release of emotions such as fear, worry and sadness gives way to rational and logical thinking.
 It can also generate feelings of great relief and lightness.